metagalactic/ScalableImageView/README.md

 # Scalable Image View

-a simple pinch zoom in & zoom out image view.
+a simple pinch zoom in / out for image view.

 # CoachMarks